Firearm / Weapons Offenses in Wake County

 Under North Carolina General Statute § 14-7.36, any person who has been convicted of or pled guilty to one or more prior firearm-related felony offenses in any federal court, state court, or combination thereof, may be charged as a habitual armed felon.
 This is an aggravating factor that can trigger enhanced sentences for certain crimes.

 Any alleged offender who is at risk of being considered a habitual armed felon needs to have highly skilled legal counsel, as there are a number of complex issues that need to be addressed in such cases.
 This may include that nature of the alleged offender’s previous felony convictions and challenges to deadly weapon enhancements as well as other procedural issues.

-Find a Firearm / Weapons Offenses Lawyer in Raleigh
+Speak to a Firearm Offenses Attorney in Raleigh

 Were you recently arrested for any kind of an alleged weapon or firearm crime?
 You should not delay in contacting a knowledgeable criminal defense attorney.

 Coolidge Law Firm represents clients in state and federal courts in North Carolina, serving such Wake County communities as Raleigh, Morrisville, Wendell, Cary, Garner, and Holly Springs.
 Our practice is devoted 100 percent to representing those charged with criminal offenses, including gun and weapons crimes.
 Our attorneys practice what they do best, successfully defending the accused.
-Call (919) 239-8448 right now to take advantage of a free, confidential consultation that will let our firm review your case.
+Call (919) 239-8448 or fill out the contact form below right now to take advantage of a free, confidential consultation that will let our firm review your case.